npmgraph/npmgraph/README.md

 ## How it works

-NPMGraph pulls dependency information from the NPM repository.
-For large graphs and/or slow networks, this may take a minute or two.
+NPMGraph does a recursive walk of a module's dependency graph, fetching dependencies using the NPM repository API.
+This process is normally pretty fast, but may take some time if you're on a slow network or the graph is abnormally large.

-Note that this process may take a minute or more, depending on the graph complexity.
-However this information module is cached in localStorage so subsequent requests should be more or less instantaneous fast(er).
+Dependency information is cached on a per-module basis in LocalStorage, so subsequent requests (especially for the same module) will benefit from this.

 ## Attributions

-The dependency graph is drawn with the insanely awesome [Viz.js](https://github.com/mdaines/viz.js/).
+The dependency graph is drawn with the [Viz.js](https://github.com/mdaines/viz.js/) which, if you're not familiar with it, is a really slick project.
+It's a must-have module for anyone interested in drawing directed graphs in JS.